jaizon2000/jaizon2000/README.md

 - 👋 Hi, I’m @jaizon2000
-- 👀 I’m interested in Front-end and creating games
+- 👀 I’m interested in Front-end, UI/UX, and creating games
 - 🌱 I’m currently learning Android Studio
 <!---- 💞️ I’m looking to collaborate on N/A
 - 📫 How to reach me  --->